ZXEducation/mpv/DOCS/man/console.rst

 PGDN
     Stop navigating the command history.

-Ctrl+r
-    Search the command history.

 INSERT
     Toggle insert mode.

-Ctrl+v
+Ctrl+V
     Paste text (uses the clipboard on X11 and Wayland).

 Shift+INSERT
     Paste text (uses the primary selection on X11 and Wayland).

-TAB and Ctrl+i
+TAB and Ctrl+I
-    Complete the text at the cursor.
-The first press inserts the longest common prefix of the completions, and subsequent presses cycle through them.
+    Complete the command or property name at the cursor.

-Shift+TAB
-    Cycle through the completions backwards.

-Ctrl+l
+Ctrl+L
     Clear all log messages from the console.

 Commands